Tragedy Strikes Entire Milford Area Family

 Deaths of entire families was all too common during this time, as diseases and accidents often claimed the lives of children.
 We wish we could share our stories.
 Discoveries like these often leave the future generations with more questions than answers.
 What happened to us?
 What about our parents?
 Though our lives were brief, what can you learn about us and from us?

-Visit the Kircheis plot in the Laurel Hill Cemetery.
+Visit the Kircheis plot in the Laurel Hill Burial Ground.

 We thank the mysterious donor who leaves seasonal trinkets at the children’s graves.
 It’s nice to know they are remembered.